 Steps for Completing a Capstone Project

-Try to begin preliminary reading and thinking about possible topics as early as possible.
-Prepare a tentative bibliography.
-It is very difficult to complete the research and writing of a capstone in a single semester.
 A capstone project will usually require several drafts in response to your adviser’s suggestions.
 Ideally, most of the research for your capstone project should be finished before the semester in which you wish to complete the writing component of your study.
 Students also find that it is easier to complete capstone projects if they are not still taking other classes in that final semester.

 It is your responsibility to meet regularly with your faculty adviser for guidance in accumulating your bibliography, developing your outline, and writing and revising drafts of your project.
-Gauge your time carefully so that you are able to meet these deadlines:

 Failure to complete drafts by these deadlines means that your graduation may be delayed.
 It is not the faculty adviser’s responsibility to expedite capstone studies that are turned in late.
 Remember the end of the semester is a busy time for faculty members and they cannot drop everything to read your capstone.
 Your adviser may ask for additional revisions or changes.